-Liberal Arts and Sciences Science Endowed Chair and Distinguished Professor of Chemical Biology and Head
+Liberal Arts and Sciences Science Endowed Chair, UIC Distinguished Professor, and Head

 4508 SES, MC 111